 Communication: As a virtual assistant, you’re likely to be communicating with different people online, so being able to find the right approach with each person is pretty important.

-When it comes to organizational skills, being able to organize your time and set priorities is one of those transferable job skills that’ll benefit you in any job – but that’s particularly important if you’re a VA.
+When it comes to organizational skills, being able to organize your time and set priorities is a transferable job skills that’ll benefit you in any job – but that’s particularly important to be a successful VA.
 In short, you’re likely to have a long list of different tasks dumped on you each week, so organization is critical.

-And, because you’ll be working online, having a good understanding of all-things-internet is crucial.
-Don’t get me wrong – no-one is expecting you to be an IT professional, but you will need to have some technical skills to complete tasks like writing a blog post, managing social media or create a PDF.
+Because you’ll be working online, having a good understanding of all-things-internet is crucial.
+Don’t get me wrong – no-one is expecting you to be an IT professional, but you will need to have some technical skills to complete tasks like writing a blog post, managing social media or creating a PDF.